antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 * Heatmap visualization

 * For this analysis we'll directly go to one of the analysis tools of R2; Toplister.
-The Toplister calculates which genes behave different through a dataset.
-It does so by calculating the genes whose expression values have the largest standard deviation within a given set of samples.
+The Toplister can assess which genes behave different throughout a dataset.
+It does so by selecting the genes whose expression values have the largest standard deviation within a given set of samples.
 * Goto R2 by clicking the button below

 <form name="toplisterform" action="https://hgserver1.amc.nl/cgi-bin/r2/main.cgi" enctype="multipart/form-data" target="R2" method="post">